Bullish Uber plans to invest $1 billion in China in 2015

 Despite the promising numbers, Uber’s ride in China hasn’t been totally smooth for the $40 billion valued firm.
 Kalanick said in the letter China was “not for the faint of heart” and that the firm was seeing fierce competition from local rivals.

-Uber is up against China’s dominant taxi-hailing firm Didi Kuaidi - backed by Internet giants Tencent Holdings Ltd (0700.HK) and Alibaba Group Holding Ltd (BABA.N).
+Uber is up against China’s dominant taxi-hailing firm Didi Kuaidi - backed by Internet giants Tencent Holdings Ltd and Alibaba Group Holding Ltd.

-San Francisco-based Uber, which has a tie-up in China with domestic Internet giant Baidu Inc (BIDU.O), will launch a fundraising process to help expand its China unit on June 22, the letter said.
+San Francisco-based Uber, which has a tie-up in China with domestic Internet giant Baidu Inc, will launch a fundraising process to help expand its China unit on June 22, the letter said.